Rule of Law vs Rule by Law: What’s the Difference and Why It Matters?

-The Rule of Law is an intrinsically abstract idea, which finds itself grounded in philosophical and moral concepts.
-One of its most basic tenants is that all people, whether they be at the lowest level of citizenship or the highest, being the sovereign or government ruler, are all equal under the law itself.
-Simply put, this means that no one is above the law, and any law that is broken should be equally punishable across the board, regardless of status in society or the local community.
+The Rule of Law is an intrinsically abstract idea grounded in philosophical and moral concepts.
+One of its most basic tenants is that all people, whether at the lowest level of citizenship or the highest, being the sovereign or government ruler, are equal under the law itself.
+Simply put, no one is above the law, and any broken law should be equally punishable across the board, regardless of status in society or the local community.

 Do you have any of these questions: